 Fourteenth Sunday in Ordinary Time Homily Transcript

-A special thank you this week to our friends from the Perales Family and Old St. Mary’s Parish, Chicago in the congregation.
+A special thank you to our congregation from the Divine Mercy Crusade and St. Benedict’s Parish, Chicago.